-In this quick clip of our upcoming full-length interview with the inimitable Michael Angelo Batio, we get a fascinating glimpse of the thought process behind Batio's famously silky sweep arpeggio technique.
+In this quick clip of the inimitable Michael Angelo Batio, we get a fascinating glimpse of the thought process behind Batio's famously silky sweep arpeggio technique.

 In a previous post, we saw how Gypsy jazz master Joscho Stephan evolved a sweep arpeggio technique that is nearly note-for-note identical to Yngwie Malmsteen's famous approach, despite having never transcribed Yngwie's method directly.
 In Batio's case, the genesis is similarly coincidental.